glugnith/Spot-the-difference/CONTRIBUTING.md

 ### Contributing

-Let's get ready to contribute
+Let's get ready to contribute.

 Contributions are welcome and appreciated!